dilneiss/from_brazil_dilnei/index.md

 * Prevention and resolution of common connectivity issues.
 * Use of process improvement methods to improve service quality.
 * Creation and maintenance of computer networks in companies, schools, public agencies, hospitals and homes.

+### Other experiences
+* I currently work on my own system to perform product integrations with Marketplaces, where in this system I use it for my own daily training.
+In it I am using the laravel framework, always following the best practices and tools, such as: Clean Code, Object Oriented, Design Patterns, Messaging, Laravel Forge, Laravel Vapor, Laravel Backpack etc..
+Exploring every part of laravel and keeping my mind always sharp in Laravel.
+* I created a physical media organization system, to easily find them (I had many at home)
+* Created and marketed a service order control system for cell phone maintenance.
+* Created and marketed a work order control system for computer maintenance.
+- Created ecommerce to sell products with dropshipping (and earn extra income)
+- I created a blog in wordpress for general tutorials (today it is no longer on the air)
+- I created a website for hosting links and discount coupons from virtual stores - https://www.bembarato.org

 ### Formation
 I didn't feel the need to have a professional training in college, because it doesn't teach me everything I need to know, I've always been a person to go after what I really want, so all the knowledge and experiences came from research, courses, work and a lot of dedication.